 3. When a unit or project leader intends to hire project staff due to business needs, they should follow the administrative procedures stipulated by the project supervising unit.
 After approval, they can proceed with the hiring process.
 The qualifications for recruitment are determined by the hiring unit or project plan based on their needs, and selection should be conducted in a public manner as a principle.

-The spouse and blood relatives or relatives by marriage within three degrees of kinship of the head of the agency may not be hired as project staff of Yuntech; the spouse and blood relatives or relatives by marriage within three degrees of kinship of any level of supervisor, project leader, or co-leader may not be hired as project staff of the supervising unit or the project.
+The spouse and blood relatives or relatives by marriage within three degrees of kinship of the head of the agency may not be hired as project staff of YunYech; the spouse and blood relatives or relatives by marriage within three degrees of kinship of any level of supervisor, project leader, or co-leader may not be hired as project staff of the supervising unit or the project.

-4. During the employment period, project staff must accept supervision and work assignments from the unit supervisor or project leader, and are obligated to comply with the provisions of the Gender Equity Education Act, Yuntech's regulations, and those of cooperating institutions.
+4. During the employment period, project staff must accept supervision and work assignments from the unit supervisor or project leader, and are obligated to comply with the provisions of the Gender Equity Education Act, YunTech's regulations, and those of cooperating institutions.
 When conducting business in accordance with laws and regulations, they should maintain impartiality and neutrality.
-If they violate these principles and cause damage to Yuntech's interests, their contract may be terminated.
+If they violate these principles and cause damage to YunTech's interests, their contract may be terminated.

-5. When a project execution unit or project leader hires project staff, they should follow Yuntech's administrative procedures and obtain approval from the President before signing a contract with Yuntech (the content of the contract is as shown in Appendix 1) as the basis for the rights and obligations of both parties.
+5. When a project execution unit or project leader hires project staff, they should follow YunTech's administrative procedures and obtain approval from the President before the contract is signed with YunTech (the content of the contract is as shown in Appendix 1) as the basis for the rights and obligations of both parties.
 Project staff should report to the Personnel Office on their first day of work.
 When a project is completed or terminated, the employment relationship should be terminated immediately, and this should be explained when the project execution unit or project leader hires project staff.

 6. The hiring of project staff should take into account their character and loyalty to the country, and they should possess the knowledge and skills required for the job.
 They should not have any of the circumstances stipulated in Article 28 of the Civil Service Employment Act.